 Adding relevant tags — like IRL, MOBA, or speed build — will also help people find you by interest, so don't forget to use them.
 You should also manually input the info about what you’re currently streaming, and remember to change it if you’re switching between games.

-Tip: if you change the topic while live streaming, don't forget to adjust your tags so you will meet the audience's expectations and get more attention.
+Tip: If you change the topic while live streaming, don't forget to adjust your tags so you’ll meet the audience's expectations and get more attention.

 3. Set goals

-For example, if you're a new live streamer and want to get big on Twitch, getting 10,000 subscribers in a week may not be significantly achievable.
-Break your goal into smaller steps to make it easier to achieve and measure your success.
-To make it more exciting and engaging, you can share your goals with the audience and reward them for helping you achieve them.
+For example, if you're a new live streamer and want to grow big on Twitch, getting 10,000 subscribers in a week may not be achievable.
+Break your goal into smaller steps to make achieving and measuring your success easier.
+To make the process more exciting and engaging, share your goals with your audience and reward them for helping you achieve them.
 There are various types of goals and ways to define and set them.
-You can learn more about them and shape your own way.

 4. Use high-quality equipment